BackofenLab/IntaRNA/README.md

 - `.` unconstrained
 - `x` for sure accessible (unpaired)
+- `p` paired intramolecularly with some other position of this RNA
 - `b` blocked by some other interaction (implies single-strandedness)

 Note, *blocked* regions are currently assumed to be bound single-stranded by some